12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 7. Extreme Temperatures

-Asparagus Fern requires average room temperatures within the range of 16-280C to thrive.
-Extreme temperatures; either too high or too low (outside the above range) will affect the normal functioning of the plant systems.
+Extreme temperatures; either too high or too low will affect the normal functioning of the plant systems.

-Too high temperatures will cause excessive loss of water leading to wilting, yellowing and leaf drop while at too low temperatures the fern stops growing and begins to die.
-Yellowing and shedding leaves are the first signs of a dying plant.
+Too high temperatures will cause excessive loss of water leading to wilting, yellowing and leaf drop.
+Too low temperatures will result in stunted growth, yellowing and leaf drop.

 Solutions

-Keep your Asparagus Fern away from cold drafts like drafty winds, air conditioning vents, open doors and others.
-Ensure that the fern is not near hot surfaces, hot air vents and other hot areas to prevent extremely high temperatures.
+• Keep your Asparagus Fern away from cold drafts coming from drafty winds, AC vents, open doors and others to avoid very low temperatures.

-Maintain an average room temperature within the range of 16-280C.
-Usually, a room temperature that is comfortable for you is ideal for your Asparagus Fern.
+• Maintain an average warmth of 16-280C.
+Usually, a room temperature that is comfortable for you is ideal for the fern.

 8. Too Cold Water

 Asparagus Fern is native to the tropical regions where the temperatures remain constantly warm.
-Therefore, constantly watering these plants with too cold water will shock them and will respond with yellowing and losing leaves.
+Therefore, constantly watering these plants with too cold water will shock them and will respond with yellowing and loss of leaves.

 Solutions